DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

   This is the default mode.

 * ``mac``: Changes the source and the destination Ethernet addresses of packets before forwarding them.

-* ``mac_retry``: Same as "mac" forwarding mode, but includes retries if the destination queue is full.

 * ``macswap``: MAC swap forwarding mode.
   Swaps the source and the destination Ethernet addresses of packets before forwarding them.